Carsonian/nixos-config/README.md

 │   │   ...
 │   └───nixosvm (base config for running nixos on a virtualbox vm) │   │   ...
 │
-└───machines (hardware configuration for all machines this config runs on) │
 └───modules (custom nixos modules)
 │   │   ...